dojo/docs/developer/design/loader.rst

 When the dojo.provide is applied, the loader will set the value of the module "dijit/Calendar" to `dojo.getObject("dijit.Calendar", true)`.
 It is likely that the object does not exist prior to the `dojo.getObject` application and a new object is manufactured.
-Unfortunately, the dojo.declare in the module renders this value useless, and the loader is left holding a useless object.
+As discussed previously, the dojo.declare in the module renders this value useless, and the loader is left holding a useless object.
 But, when control returns to the loader, it will update the value of the module "dijit/Calendar" to `dojo.getObject("dijit.Calendar")` which is the correct value.
-Of course this algorithm isn't perfect, the value of the module "dijit/Calendar" is incorrect until the last statement of the module.
-Fortunately, this should not be a problem because, in reality, there is no value for the module until that last statement.
+Notice that the value of the module "dijit/Calendar" is incorrect until the last statement of the module.
+Fortunately, this should not be a problem because, semantically, there is no value for the module until that last statement of a module's factory has been executed.

 This same algorithm is applied if a single legacy module contains multiple dojo.provide applications: